BCB744: Introduction to R, & Biostatistics

 The graduate attributes resulting from completion of this modules alignment with the expectations of the workspace across diverse organisations and institutions where graduates typically find employment.

 All the data required for BCB744 may be downloaded here.
+After you have downloaded the archived (.zip) data, unzip it in a folder named data

 It is important to use these (or any) datasets to practice your R skills on.
 Actively engaging with my comprehensive and detailed web pages, and practising on the included and additional other datasets will make to difference between a 60% average mark for the module, and a mark in excess of 80%.